xomicsdatascience/transcriptome-proteome-nas-manubot/manuscript.md

 (A) Heatmap of proportions of transcripts across experimental categories.
 (B) Heatmap of proportions of transcripts across functional categories.](images/fig5_transcript_function_heatmaps.svg){#fig:transcript_function_heatmaps tag="5" width="100%"}

+## Discussion {.page_break_before}

+The results of this study demonstrate the potential of NAS in optimizing deep learning models for predicting protein quantities from transcriptome data.
+By automating the selection of optimal neural network architectures, we were able to identify a model that consistently outperformed other approaches, including random forest and linear regression.
+The importance of incorporating biologically relevant features, such as mRNA residual connections and correlated transcripts, was also highlighted.

+The NAS-optimized model's ability to predict protein quantities from transcriptome data with improved accuracy has significant implications for the field of proteogenomics.
+By leveraging the strengths of deep learning and multi-omic data, we can gain a better understanding of the complex relationships between different omic layers.
+This, in turn, can lead to the identification of novel biomarkers and therapeutic targets for diseases.
+We expect that as larger and larger datasets become available for training; the approach we outlined here will improve this prediction further.

+The SHAP analysis revealed several distinct categories of transcripts that had varying degrees of impact on protein quantity prediction.
+These findings suggest that the model can capture biologically meaningful patterns in the data, and that the incorporation of correlated transcripts can enhance predictive performance in future models.
+Although the residual connection clearly biased the group of direct transcripts, Figure 5 suggests that different classes of transcripts have different effects on protein quantities.
+For example, snRNA, which functions in the spliceosome to process pre-RNA, have almost no specific impact on protein quantity prediction and are found in the unimpactful, uncorrelated transcript category.
+Messenger RNAs generally have a high impact on predictive function.
+Long non-coding RNAs seem broadly more impactful for a gene’s quantity, whereas the importance of pseudogenes appears to depend on their state of processing.
+Only a small subset of microRNAs (1%) were important for predicting this set of proteins, supporting their role in specific biological regulation.

+## Conclusion {.page_break_before}

+This study demonstrates the potential of NAS and deep learning in optimizing protein quantity predictions from transcriptome data.
+The results highlight the importance of incorporating biologically relevant features and the need for further research into the development of more accurate and efficient models.
+By leveraging the strengths of these approaches, we can gain a better understanding of the complex relationships between different omic layers and make significant progress in the field of proteogenomics.

+## Acknowledgements {.page_break_before}

+We appreciate advice from Zijun (Frank) Zhang related to NAS and Alexandre Hutton for advice related to deep learning.
+Dasom Hwang helped with graphic design.
+This work was funded by the National Institute of General Medical Sciences (NIGMS) R35GM142502.

 ## References {.page_break_before}